Multi-Agent Contracts: Preliminaries

-One of the defining feature of the model is that the principal cannot directly observe the actions chosen by the agents, only their outcome, which is determined stochastically based on the actions.
+An important feature of the model is that the agents' actions are \emph{hidden}.
+That is, the principal cannot directly observe the actions chosen by the agents, only the outcome, which is determined stochastically based on the actions.

-\paragraph{Moral hazard and contracts.}
+\paragraph{Moral hazard and contracts}

 A main challenge in our problem is what economists refer to as \emph{moral hazard}: In and by itself the agents have no interest in exerting effort, as exerting effort is costly and the benefits from that effort go to the principal.